angrybacon/doomsday-wiki/markdown/articles/2022/04/15/axion-mega-brum.md

 Vapor came in for those!

 We both keep 7s for game 2.
 I get in an early discard spell and see :card[Baleful Strix].
-Narset, Bolt, Day's Undoing, :card[Pn] and :card[Jace, the Mind Sculptor] with some lands.
+Narset, Bolt, Day's Undoing, :card[Pnd] and :card[Jace, the Mind Sculptor] with some lands.
 I had a think and decided to take the Narset.
 Turn 3 I jam and make a PTT pile with double Oracle and Cavern in making sure to stack it in such a way I cannot get punished by a Thoughtseize into Surgical on the fish.
 Stu draws blank and goes for the natural Day's Undoing.
 I do some quick maths with a hand of Forces, Chain of Vapor, and a cycler.
 My pile had a Ponder and an Ideas Unbound in.
 I had 11 cards across my hand, graveyard and library and could guarantee hitting an Oracle and getting to at least 2 cards left thereafter so I let it resolve, He finds nothing and I resolve Oracle off Cavern with a silly amount of interaction available.

 What would you have taken here?